 Strangely, I find working a form of de-stress from the regurgitation of textbook content as a student.
 When I had the freedom to pick any part-time job that I liked, I began to enjoy it very much.
 As they say, “Choose a job you love and you’ll never have to work a day of your life.”
 Having being able to do a “trial run”, I was able to find out my likes and dislikes of the various jobs before actually having to dive into it as a full-time worker.

 When I first started working, my bosses commended me for showing great maturity and making well-informed decisions, which has become a great stepping stone in my career.

-All in all, I’d say that working while studying has benefitted immensely.
+All in all, I’d say that working while studying has benefitted me immensely.
 I encourage students to take on part-time jobs for experience, especially during your holidays.
-If you decide to do part-time jobs during school term like me, I advise you to pick jobs which have lower commitment and more flexibility in working hours to cater for hectic submission and examination periods.
+If you decide to do part-time jobs during school term like me, I advise you to pick jobs that have lower commitment and more flexibility in working hours to cater for hectic submission and examination periods.

 Do you have any experience working while studying to share?
 Leave a comment for us!

 Write for Digital Senior